DesktopMan/desticli/README.md

 See *Item groups*

-### *move* - Move items to the vault
+### *move* - Move items to a character or the vault

-Moves items to the vault.
-Character support is planned.
+Move items stored on characters to a specific character or the vault.
+Characters are numbered from 1 in the order they were created.

 ```
 python desticli.py move vault all
-python desticli.py move vault weapon_parts armor_materials
+python desticli.py move 1 weapon_parts armor_materials
+python desticli.py move 3 strange_coins
 ```

 #### Supported groups